-More than 70 percent of Japan is mountainous terrain, and there are over 200 volcanoes!
 Japanese society is homogeneous – both linguistically and culturally.
 Nearly 98 percent are ethnic Japanese.
 Japanese language has no official status, but it is the national language of Japan.
 There are 125 million native speakers worldwide.
-Japanese is a top ten language for world Internet usage.
-These ten languages make up 80 percent of world users!
-Japan’s economy is one of the largest in the world.
-They are leaders in automobile manufacturing, electronics goods, and innovations.
-All of these things create a demand for Japanese translation.
-While translating into this language can be challenging, LinguaLinx is here to help with a few Japanese translation tips!
+Japanese is a top ten language for world Internet usage and Japan’s economy is the third largest in the world.
+As leaders in automobile manufacturing, electronics goods, and innovations Japanese is a valuable language to include in your translation priorities depending on your industry.